Notable People

 Books such as The House on Marshland, The Triumph of Achilles, Ararat, and The Wild Iris established that tone across decades.
 The Pulitzer Prize for The Wild Iris confirmed that the style was not a narrow taste or academic cult.
 It had found a broad and serious readership.

-What made the work stick was not simply bleakness, a word often attached to her.
-It was control.
+What made the work stick was control rather than bleakness, a word often attached to her.
 Glück knew how to make a poem feel spoken and fated at once.

 That balance is difficult to maintain.
 Severe poetry can become monotonous or self-impressed.
 Glück avoided that partly through formal intelligence and partly through movement between scales: the household, the garden, the myth, the dead, the divine, the broken self.